stephenreddek/elm-range-slider/README.md

 ## Example

-Checkout the [example](https://github.com/stephenreddek/elm-range-slider/tree/master/example "elm-range-slider example") and try it for yourself.
+Checkout the [example](https://github.com/stephenreddek/elm-range-slider/tree/master/example "elm-range-slider example") to test it or see how to wire it up.

 ## Css